keptn/keptn.github.io/content/docs/develop/manage/project/index.md

 ## Create a project

 In Keptn, a project is a structure that allows organizing your services.
 A project is stored as a repository and contains branches representing the multi-stage environment (e.g., dev, staging, and production stage).
 In other words, the separation of stage configurations is based on repository branches.
-To describe the stages, a `shipyard.yaml` file is needed that specifies the name, deployment strategy, test strategy, and remediation strategy as shown by an example below:
+To describe the stages, a **shipyard** file is needed that specifies multi-stage delivery worklow as shown by an example below.

+**Note:** To learn more about a shipyard file, see [declare shipyard before creating a project](../../continuous_delivery/multi_stage/#declare-shipyard-before-creating-a-project).

 ```yaml
 stages: